Westcot rises…

 Braverman suggested that the park could be a celebration of “the Californian dream, manifested in the dream of Hollywood, of stardom; of the dream that’s represented by the beach and surfing and all of that; the dream of flight, of aviation; the dream of agricultural bounty.
 All of these things that became areas and lands of the park were embodiments of the California dream.
 And that gave us a lot of leeway.”

 What that meant, of course, is that the new park would be more focused on retail, drinking, and dining than on rides.
-To that end, Pressler employed his team from merchandising and retail sectors to design much of California Adventure, positioning dining and shopping as the highlight of the more “mature” park; where sponsorships from Mission Tortillas, Robert Mondavi Wines, Boudin Bakery, Wolfgang Puck, and other upscale sponsors could underwrite and operate their own restaurants and attractions.
+To that end, Pressler employed his team from merchandising and retail sectors to design much of California Adventure, positioning dining and shopping as the highlight of the more “mature” park; where sponsorships from Mission Tortilla, Robert Mondavi Wines, Boudin Bakery, Wolfgang Puck, and other upscale sponsors could underwrite and operate their own restaurants and attractions, serving as tenants – actually, a model used by Disneyland back in its earliest days.

 At the same time, an Imagineering team was quickly assembled under Marty Sklar to begin to ideate on a Californian theme park – primarily, which attractions already developed for Walt Disney World could be quickly and effectively duplicated to fill park areas based around the “dreams” Braverman posed.
 Eisner reportedly loved the park’s proposed layout, and how attractions like “Muppet Vision 3D” and “It’s Tough to be a Bug” could fit the park’s brief without new research and development dollars, playing as “new” to Californian audiences.